July 15, 2019

 We found a place for a coffee break but the bench was wet so we had to first cover it with plastic and a blanket

 At the entrance to the gorge was a warning sign: If there was an orange flag on this pole, then you could only pass if you had an important reason to go through.
-It the red flag was flying, you were not at all permitted to pass.
+If the red flag was flying, you were not at all permitted to pass.
 Luckily, there was no flag flying, or it would have been a totally failed excursion for us.

 Once in the gorge we passed along many interesting cliffs.
 The stone here is sandstone and used to build most of the structures in the city of Fribourg.